pawanpraka1/dynamic-lvm/README.md

 ## Project info
 The orignal v1.0 dev roadmap [is here ](https://github.com/orgs/openebs/projects/30).
 This tracks our base historical engineering development work and is now somewhat out of date.
-We will be publish an updated 2024 Unified Roadmp soon, as ZFS-LoalPV is now being integrated and unified into the core OpenEBS storage platform.<BR>
+We will be publish an updated 2024 Unified Roadmp soon, as LVM-LocalPV is now being integrated and unified into the core OpenEBS storage platform.<BR>

 <BR>